ProtonMail/pyprotonrebar/README.rst

 =============

+While primarily intended as common code for https://github.com/ProtonMail/proton.rackndr, it can also be used as is.

-To use the project, for example, to create a new Param:
+For example, to use the project to create a new Param:

 .. code-block:: python